arpatterson31/reading-notes/Code401notes/class01.md

 4. Explain promises as though you were mentoring a Code 301 level student

+- Javascript is single threaded meaning it executes code in order and must finish executing one code block before moving on to the next.
+Promises is the eventual completion (or failure) of an asynchronous operation and its resulting value.

 5. Are all callback functions considered to be Asynchronous?
 Why or Why Not?

+- Callbacks are not considered asynchronous.
+It can be asynchronous if the function returns a promise